See if your program is eligible for a Parent Aware Rating.

 To participate in Parent Aware, child care and early education programs must meet basic child safety and health standards by being licensed for child care in the state of Minnesota, or by a tribal government, or by having their basic child safety and health standards monitored by another approved organization, such as Head Start, public school-based programs, school districts, or charter school boards.

-Child care centers and family child care programs licensed with the Minnesota Department of Human Services must not have licensing sanctions, including conditional license; temporary immediate suspension; suspension; revocation; or a maltreatment determination.
+Child care centers and family child care programs licensed with the Minnesota Department of Human Services must not have licensing sanctions, including conditional license; temporary immediate suspension; suspension; revocation; or a maltreatment determination within the last year.
+Child care centers are only impacted by facility-responsible maltreatment determinations.
 Programs must be actively providing care to at least one child ranging in age from birth to kindergarten entry.

 Licensed Family Child Care and Child Care Centers

-Licensed family child care and center-based programs can take the Full-Rating Pathway to receive a One-, Two-, Three- or Four-Star Rating.
+Licensed family child care and child care centers can take the Full-Rating Pathway to receive a One-, Two-, Three- or Four-Star Rating.
 Programs may also choose to participate in Building Quality, which offers additional time and coaching to programs to learn and implement kindergarten readiness best practices before submitting documentation for their Rating.

 Licensed Accredited Child Care